Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 It is technically legal to jailbreak our device.
 However it implies the loss of the warranty and customer support, and official updates would break the device.

+On Android, it is called **rooting** since we get root access on the device.

 ## Wireless Security